microsoft/DirectML/DxDispatch/doc/Guide.md

 ```
 > dxdispatch.exe .\models\dml_reduce.json

-Running on 'NVIDIA GeForce RTX 2070 SUPER'
-Dispatch 'sum': 1.1053 ms average
+Dispatch 'sum': 1 iterations, 0.7452 ms median (CPU), 0.0051 ms median (GPU)
 Resource 'input': 1, 2, 3, 4, 5, 6, 7, 8, 9
 Resource 'output': 6, 15, 24
 ```

-Additionally, the first dispatch is often slower, so you may find it better to run a dispatchable multiple times to get a more accurate measurement.
-The `-i <iterations>` option will repeat each dispatch the given number of times:
+The first dispatch is often slower (especially CPU time, which may involve compiling shaders or fetching them from a cache), so you may find it better to run a dispatchable multiple times to get a more accurate measurement.

 ```
 > dxdispatch.exe .\models\dml_reduce.json -i 100

-Running on 'NVIDIA GeForce RTX 2070 SUPER'
-Dispatch 'sum': 0.1483 ms average
+Dispatch 'sum': 100 iterations, 0.0847 ms median (CPU), 0.0051 ms median (GPU)
 Resource 'input': 1, 2, 3, 4, 5, 6, 7, 8, 9
 Resource 'output': 6, 15, 24
 ```